Chep0x61/Pawsome/README.md

 # Pawsome

-### An IoT Device for Automated Pet Feeding at Home - Final Project for Cloud and IoT Security
+### Final Project for Cloud and IoT Security class
+### Pawsome, an IoT device for automated pet feeding

 ## Project Stack